dgraham09/dgraham09/README.md

 I'm an experienced communicator with senior stakeholders with a proven ability to develop strong relationships and work collaboratively and pragmatically across different cultures.

 If you are interested in finding out more about me you can find my linkedin and CV here 👉 [Click me!](https://www.linkedin.com/in/dgraham3/)

+My Portfolio site can also be found here 👉 [Click me!](http://www.davidgraham.pro/)
 <!--
 **dgraham09/dgraham09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.